Introduction

 Utility Knife

-Primary Use: Making straight, shallow cuts.
+Primary Use: Great for making straight, shallow cuts.

 Technique:

-Score the paper layer of the drywall.
+Carefully score the paper surface of the drywall.

-Snap the board along the scored line.
+Snap the board along the scored line to break it cleanly.

 Keyhole Saw